Fell Running: Not for the Faint-Hearted

 So do you have what it takes to be a fell runner?
 Apart from good navigational skills, you’ll also need an extra helping of mental strength, sharp reflexes and a good sense of humor.
 Not to mention a generous travel budget if you live outside of the UK.
 Does that sound like you?
 Then head on over to the Lakeland and give it a go.
 But be warned: Brutal as it may be, rumor has it that it’s highly addictive!

-- The joy of fellrunning: Mud, sweat and solidarity, Online publication, Jan 27, 2015 ,
+- The joy of fellrunning: Mud, sweat and solidarity, Online publication ,

-- Fell running: Sorting the men from the boys, Online publication, May 07, 2014 ,
+- Fell running: Sorting the men from the boys, Online publication ,